peerlibrary/annotator/src/tasks_introduction.coffee.md

       tasks.schedule()

-As you can see, when we create the sub-tasks (with the ganerator), we always add a dependency to the parent task's last sub-task.
+As you can see, when we create the sub-tasks (with the generator), we always add a dependency to the parent task's last sub-task.
 This means that the the tasks will be executed sequentially, and only one of them will be running at any given time.

 The output will be: